 But here’s the deal: I’m genuinely worried my son is addicted to screens.
 I can’t seem to stop him from pushing the “on” button whenever he has free time.
 He can’t seem to stop, and he certainly doesn’t want to.

 I decided to get outside help, and where did I find it?
 Online, of course.
 I tracked down a former screen addict who counsels families with children or other family members whose lives have been taken over by technology.
-I also found the co-founder of the country’s first and only screen addiction center, who also offers private counseling.
+I also found the co-founder of the country’s first screen addiction center, who also offers private counseling.

 A ray of hope

 When I reveal my fears, Kevin Roberts tells me not to worry.
-Roberts’s book Cyber Junkie is about his journey into — and out of — screen addiction.
+Roberts’ book Cyber Junkie is about his journey into — and out of — screen addiction.
 “For a 13-year-old to be playing a lot of video games is not a big worry,” Roberts says.
 If his behavior’s the same at 15, he says, then it’s time to worry.

 My son has many outside interests and talents, enough to divert him from devolving into a true screen junkie, Roberts tells me, one who stops eating and sleeping, lies about his addiction, and truly trades his real life for a virtual one.
 The trick, adds Roberts, is to help my son find balance.
 But whatever you do, he warns, “Get out of the business of being the nag.
-A disturbingly significant proportion of people who call and come to see me are people who overly manage their kids, [who say], “You can have 30 minutes of screen time.”
+A disturbingly significant proportion of people who call and come to see me are people who overly manage their kids, (who say), “You can have 30 minutes of screen time.”

 Roberts says banning screens altogether simply won’t work.
-“People our age bracket are quick to dismiss as frivolity,” says Roberts.
+“People our age bracket are quick to dismiss (video games) as frivolity,” says Roberts.
 But video games and other screen entertainment, he argues, are part of the today’s world.
 For many kids, it’s a significant part of their social life.
 Instead, he advises, explain that you know your child likes screens, but, “As a responsible parent, I need you to find balance in your life.
 Here are some options.
 Let’s talk about it.”